elastic/connectors/docs/DEVELOPING.md

 ## Syncing
 ### Sync strategy

-In Elastic Python connectors we implement a **Full sync**, which ensures full data parity (including deletion).
+In Elastic `connectors-python` a **Full sync** ensures full data parity (including deletion).

 This sync strategy is good enough for some sources like MongoDB where 100,000 documents can be fully synced in less than 30 seconds.

-We will introduce more sophisticated syncs as we add new sources, in order to achieve the same level of freshness we have in Workplace Search.
+As new sources are added, more sophisticated syncs may be introduced in order to achieve the same level of freshness available in Workplace Search.

 ### How a sync works